react-cosmos/react-cosmos/README.md

 Overrides the global localStorage API with a replica mock.

-Mocking localStorage completely ensures no conflict with existing browser data and works in test environments like Jest.
+Mocking localStorage prevents conflicts with existing browser data and enables the localStorage API in test environments like Jest.

 ##### Configuration